yabwon/SAS_PACKAGES/packages/baseplus.md

-The extracted info may be just a list of files and subdirectories or, if the `details=` parameter is set to 1, additional operating system information is extracted (information is OSS dependent and gives different results for Linux and for Windows)
+The extracted info may be just a list of files and subdirectories or, if the `details=` parameter is set to 1, additional operating system information is extracted (information is OS-dependent and gives different results for Linux and for Windows)

 The extracted info can be narrowed down to files (`keepFiles=1`) or to